MobileFirstLLC/extension-cli/guide/02-configuration.md

 # Configuration for Existing Applications

-* * *
+!!! info
     **If you created the extension with Extension CLI, this setup is already done for you, and you may skip this step.**

-* * *

-For an existing application, before using Extension CLI, add these configuration options to `package.json`:
+Before using Extension CLI with an existing application, add these configuration options to project's `package.json`:

 ### Babel Presets

-This is needed to compile projects written in ES6.
+This is needed to compile projects written in modern JavaScript syntax.

 ```json
 "babel": {